 The rules of origin applied by the chamber body authorised to issue the certificate of origin, available on the website of the authorised chamber body, and the provisions of the chamber procedure with respect to the issuing of the certificate of origin, must be applied to establish and certify the Hungarian origin of the goods.

-At least a quarter of the value of the foreign trade contract for construction, assembly, technology-installation and planning services, and for services directly related thereto, less any financing costs, must be classed as an export of Hungarian origin, and the certificate of Hungarian origin with regard to this is issued by the head office of the Hungarian Chamber of Commerce and Industry.
+The value of the foreign trade contract for the performance of construction, installation, technological installation, design and directly related services, less the financing costs, must be at least one quarter of Hungarian origin, as certified by the head office of the Hungarian Chamber of Commerce and Industry.

 Pursuant to its environmental policy, it plays a key role to perform risk assessment for projects in order to review their environmental and social risks.
 Accordingly, the Bank does not support a transaction that has a negative, i.e. adverse environmental impact, or transaction which demonstrably violates fundamental human rights standards or results in significant greenhouse gas emissions.
 In order to screen these projects at an early stage of financing, the Bank applies environmental and social risk assessment.